-This scholarship is offered in varying amounts to students with at least a 3.4 GPA (unweighted).
-As long as students remain in good academic standing, Chancellor’s Merit Scholarships are renewable for up to four years, resulting in $2,000–$6,000 total in award amount received.
+This scholarship is offered in varying amounts to students with at least a 3.4 high school GPA (unweighted).
+The Chancellor’s Merit Scholarship is renewable for up to four years, resulting in $2,000–$6,000 total in award amount received.
 Qualifying students receive this scholarship automatically upon full-time enrollment and are notified of their award after they’re admitted.
 No scholarship application is required!

-The Anu and Satya Nadella Scholarships are for freshmen from Milwaukee high schools who are pursuing degrees in computer science, data science and information technology.
+The Anu and Satya Nadella Scholarship is for freshmen from Milwaukee high schools who are pursuing degrees in computer science, data science and information technology.
 They are part of a $2 million gift from UWM computer science alumnus and Microsoft Chairman and CEO Satya Nadella and Anu Nadella.
 They seek to create new opportunities for students from Milwaukee’s underserved communities.

 A grant is generally based on financial need and does not have to be repaid.
-UWM offers need-based grants that can be paired with other awards to further reduce cost.
-To qualify, students should fill out the FAFSA.
+UWM offers need-based grants that can be paired with other awards to further reduce costs.
+To qualify, students should complete and submit the FAFSA.

 Student loans are federal and private funds that must be repaid at a later date.
 In order to qualify for federal loan funding, submit the FAFSA.

 Federal work-study provides part-time employment to degree-seeking students with financial need.
-As federal work-study funds are limited, students seeking employment are encouraged to look for jobs posted on Handshake.
+Federal work-study funds are limited, so students seeking employment are encouraged to look for jobs posted on Handshake.

 - Wisconsin Residents